 CE 699 Research Project in Education

-LEAF 540 Research Project/Thesis in Executive Leadership and Change I
+LEAD 540 Research Project/Thesis in Leadership and Innovation I

-LEAF 541 Research Project/Thesis in Executive Leadership and Change II
+LEAD 541 Research Project/Thesis in Leadership and Innovation II

 MGT 650 Directed Research*